 Preheat the grill to 500 plus degrees to burn off any bacteria from the grill grates.
 Scrape the grates thoroughly to ensure they are clean.

 Turn down the grill temperature to 350 to 400 degrees and let it cool down by keeping the lid open for a couple of minutes.

 Add the t-bone steaks to grill.
 At the two minute point, flip the steaks.
 In two more minutes, flip the steaks and pour a little marinade on the steak (enough marinade to cover the steak).
 In three minutes, flip the steak and add marinade.
 Flip the steak in 3 minutes and add marinade.
 After 3 more minutes, flip the steak but do not add any more marinade (unless you want your meat cooked a little more).
 Remove both steaks in two minutes for a perfect medium texture.

 Promptly serve the steaks while they are hot.

 If you like this t-bone steak recipe, try some of my other BBQ recipes.
-If you have tried something else with this recipe, make it your own by sending your new recipe for a chance to win a prize in the 2015 Annual DinneRecipe contest.
+If you have tried something else with this recipe, make it your own by sending your new recipe to be published with recognition to the site.